trixi-framework/TrixiParticles.jl/rigid_contact_main_port_plan.md

 - tangential displacement history,
 - contact-law parameters.

+### Decision E: Runtime Fields Land Only When They Become Active

+Do not introduce `RigidContactModel` parameters ahead of the PR that makes them real behavior.

+Concretely:

+- keep PR1 limited to active normal-contact helpers and diagnostics,
+- introduce friction/history fields with PR2,
+- introduce remaining wall-only controls with PR3 and PR4,
+- and update examples only when those options are actually usable.

 ## Suggested Branch Stack

 If you want to implement this as a stacked series, a reasonable branch naming scheme is: